Michelle Landry: CFMEU bullying allegations

 In November 2014 Landry claimed to the media that she, her daughter, and son-in-law, had been targeted with bullying and intimidation by representatives from the Construction, Forestry, Mining and Energy Union (CFMEU).
 Landry did not make an official complaint about the alleged harassment to police or the union.
 The publicly aired allegations prompted the CFMEU's district president, Stephen Smyth to demand Landry apologise to union members and Blackwater residents, and described the allegations as baseless.
 Smyth said the union was offended by Landry's comments as it fights against bullying on a daily basis.
 He said that if she had any evidence, she should have taken it to the police.

 "Wishy washy" comments

 In April 2016 Landry drew national attention when she repeatedly aired criticisms to the media about her own government being "wishy washy".
-Her comments prompted senior government ministers to defend the Coalition Federal Government's performance, including Prime Minister, Malcolm Turnbull, National Party leader, Barnaby Joyce, and Industry Minister Christopher Pyne.
+Her comments prompted senior government ministers to defend the government's performance, including Prime Minister, Malcolm Turnbull, National Party leader, Barnaby Joyce, and Industry Minister Christopher Pyne.